Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 • Wastewater: Microplastics from personal care products and laundry enter the water system through household wastewater.
 Even though some treatment plants can filter out certain contaminants, many microplastics are small enough to pass through these systems and end up in rivers and oceans.

-How Does Microplastics Affect Human Health?
+How Do Microplastics Affect Human Health?

 Still, there is more to learn regarding the effects of microplastics on human health; however, scientists have found various ways microplastics might harm the human body.